doctolib/git_cdn/README.md

 - Tested with Gitlab, but should work with any BasicAuth git+http(s) server.

 - Production ready.
-Already served peta bytes of git data for Renault SW Labs CI.
+Already served peta bytes of git data for Renault SW Labs CI and Doctolib.

+- Auth cache.
+Authentication creads can be cached for `AUTH_CACHE_TTL` seconds.

 ## QuickStart